Spitfire22/hauto/progressnotes.md

 - start moving over the index layout and linking the blog into the main index
 - *Make sure your links aren't broken! you broke the login links to demo*
 - Might be a good idea to start up a separate project to try and make the vehicle choices

+#### Monday 12/18/2017
+Added commenting with admin approve/deny on the comments.